 Another source of depression may be sheer stress.
 The mind has a certain amount of mental energy we exert to take in information, make decisions, and communicate with others.
 A long, stressful period of time uses up a lot of mental energy, leaving us tired and worn out with no end in sight.
 This may be alleviated by medication and/or counseling prescribed by a medical professional.

 Another cause of depression could be from a traumatic event that your mind is attempting to deal with.
-A trained therapist can help you safely examine your past and address any of these issues in a healthy manner.
+A trained therapist can help you safely examine your past and address any of these issues in a healthy manner (check out this article on how mental health diagnosis can be beneficial.)

 A person who has moved away from God and a healthy prayer life may feel a certain kind of depression that comes with a lack of the transcendent.
 Fr.
 Spitzer often calls this “existential anxiety”.
 It refers to the absence of the sacred in modern nonreligious people which introduces a heightened anxiety about existence, meaning, and reality.
 It comes from “the absence of things yearned for” – that is the absence of the transcendent which we desire implicitly or explicitly (for more on this topic check out The Anxiety of “Non-Religious Man”).
 It may help to renew commitment to a healthy and fulfilling prayer life.